By Mike Commito (@mikecommito)

 I know what you’re thinking, but let me stop you right there.
 Sure, the 1987 Canada Cup team featured both Wayne Gretzky and Mario Lemieux.
 And sure, I’ll give you Ken Dryden, Stan Mikita, and Frank Mahovlich from the 1972 Summit Series.
 But when it comes to the team that had the most Hockey Hall of Famers, pound for pound, neither of those rosters hold a candle to the 1976 Canada Cup team.
 Eighteen players, including Guy Lafleur, Marcel Dionne, and Bobby Orr, who hit the ice for Canada that tournament went on to be immortalized in hockey lore.
-Let’s also not forget that the architect of that team, Sam Pollock, was inducted into the Hockey Hall of Fame two years later in the builders category, or that they had Scotty Bowman behind the bench, the greatest coach of all-time.
+Let’s also not forget that the architect of that team, Sam Pollock, was inducted into the Hockey Hall of Fame two years later in the builders category, and that they had Scotty Bowman behind the bench, the greatest coach of all-time.

 Unlike the Summit Series, the Canada Cup had Bobby Orr.
 Unable to participate against the Soviets four years earlier due to injury, the Parry Sound native was able to don the maple leaf in 1976.

 It was the first time he was able to make good on an opportunity to represent Canada at an international tournament.
 By that point in his career, Orr had already undergone a handful of knee surgeries and it was increasingly becoming clear that he was playing on borrowed time.

 In some ways, the Canada Cup was his swan song.
 Although he was limited to just ten games in the 1975-76 season, Orr put together an impressive campaign, leading Team Canada in scoring, and taking home the tournament’s MVP award.